shanewidanagama/Shane-Personal-Website/README.md

 # Shane-Personal-Website-WIP

 A website to showcase my professional and educational achievement.
-Viewable on mobile and desktop devices.

 Used HTML, CSS, and JavaScript.